SNPGuard/snp-guard/README.md

 these repositories in [our
 organization](https://github.com/orgs/SNPGuard/repositories) that can be used to build the SEV-SNP toolchain.
-Each of the options below can be configured to use our snapshots, and we recommend to use them for the time being.
-This is only a temporary workaround as we expect that soon the changes in the AMD forks will be upstreamed to the official repositories.
+Each of the options below can be configured to use our snapshots, and we recommend using them for the time being.
+This is only a temporary workaround, as Linux kernel 6.10 is supposed to contain SEV-SNP hypervisor support.

 ### Option 1: Download pre-built packages